 - On 21st May 1930, Sarojini Naidu organized and led a massive peaceful non-violent protest against the Dharasana Salt Works.
 The police lathi-charged and this resulted in the deaths of 2 people with several others being injured.
 This incident garnered attention from the international media and led to condemnation of British policies in India.

-- Shaken by the impact, the British government found it hard to suppress the movement owing to its non-violent nature.
+- The British government was shaken by the international media’s condemnation received for its cruelty in India, which made it hard for them to suppress the movement owing to its non-violent nature.

 Result of the Movement

 This movement led to the formation of the Gandhi-Irwin Pact wherein it was decided that

 - The civil disobedience would be ended by the Indians.